Who knew? Top 8 ways NOT to use a heat pump

 5. DON’T… use "AUTO" mode.It’s natural to think "AUTO" mode would be a more efficient setting.
 But if you use it, your unit runs the risk of toggling unnecessarily between heating and cooling.
 Your heat pump will run most efficiently when set to "HEAT" in winter and "COOL" in summer.
 Note: "AUTO FAN" is a separate setting, and fine to use.

 6. DON’T… use the lowest fan speed.Strange but true: a heat pump works most efficiently when set to a higher fan speed.
-Of course, high fan speeds can produce more ambient noise.
+Of course, high fan speeds can produce more ambient noise and air movement.
 Use the highest speed you’re comfortable with, then dial in your preferred temperature setting (see #1).

 7. DON’T… forget to keep up on maintenance.This is true for almost any heating system.
 But that doesn’t make it any less important.
 It’s generally quick and easy to do.
 Consult your heat pump’s user manual for details on cleaning and replacing cartridges.
 Keep the outdoor compressor unit free of debris, snow, and ice.
 And hire a qualified professional to service your heat pump every year or two.